Muhammed799900/Knee-osteoporosis-disease/README.md

-# 🦴 Knee Osteoporosis Disease Classification using ResNet-50
+# 🦴 Knee Osteoporosis Detection Using ResNet-50 and Deep Learning
 This project presents a deep learning-based approach for detecting **knee osteoporosis** from X-ray images using the **ResNet-50 architecture**.
 It is designed to support early and accurate diagnosis using computer vision and transfer learning techniques.
 ## 📌 Project Highlights
 - **Model**: ResNet-50 with transfer learning